 This is the basic course for those majoring in the biological sciences and allied health fields.
-Kinematics, Newton's Laws of Motion, Energy, and Momentum are introduced and treated with algebraic methods.
+Kinematics, Newton's Laws of Motion, Energy, Momentum and Rotation are introduced and treated with methods of algebra and calculus.
+Problem-solving with algebra is emphasized.
 Satisfies one core curriculum science requirement when taken in conjunction with PH-113 Physics I Laboratory.
 Prerequisite: MA 109.
 Offered fall semester.

 Three credits.